Vonng/pigsty/docs/PARAM.md

 Setting `pg_upstream` is set on `primary` instance indicate that this cluster is a **Standby Cluster**, and will receiving changes from upstream instance, thus the `primary` is actually a `standby leader`.

-Setting `pg_upstream` for a non primary instance will explicitly setting a replication upstream instance, if it is different from the primary ip addr, this instance will be come a **cascade replica**.
+Setting `pg_upstream` for a non-primary instance will explicitly set a replication upstream instance, if it is different from the primary ip addr, this instance will become a **cascade replica**.